schweigerjonas/odin-landing-page/README.md

 # Project: Landing Page - The Odin Project

-'HTML Foundations'-Project from the web-development-curriculum 'The Odin Project'.
+'Flexbox'-Project from the web-development-curriculum 'The Odin Project'.

 ## Goal